-NCLEX PREPARATION
+NCLEX EXAM PREPARATION

-Generic student must complete all steps of the educational resources program in conjunction with each of the required nursing courses in preparation for the NCLEX-RN exam.
+Pre-licensure students must complete all steps in conjunction with each of the required nursing courses in preparation for the NCLEX-RN exam.
 This includes, but is not limited to, all testing, remediation, workshops and self-study sessions.
 A testing fee will be charged to each student per semester.